 TRAINING & THE PROFESSION

 To qualify, remedial massage therapists must complete a diploma in remedial massage therapy, which includes theory in anatomy, physiology and pathophysiology as well as practical hours.

-Pia is registered with ANTA (Australia’s national regulating body for the profession) and her services are claimable through private health insurance.
-Part of this registration includes the obligation to continue with ongoing education and skill maintenance.
-Pia has also completed a degree in exercise physiology, a Certificate 4 in Pilates and training in Rocktaping.
+Our remedial massage therapists are registered with ANTA (Australia’s national regulating body for the profession) and their services are claimable through private health insurance.
+Part of this registration includes the obligation to continue with ongoing education and skill maintenance and our therapists are continually seeking ongoing learning opportunities.

 Therapeutic massage is a generalised manual treatment blending traditional massage and other techniques.
 It is used to support people in relaxing and nourishing their nervous system to support healing in the musculo-sketal system as well as other areas such as mild digestive issues, constipation, menstrual cramps, sleep difficulties and emotional balance.
 Think nurture and restoration.